emilyh006/moderated_mediator_analysis/README.md

 ## moderated_mediator_analysis
-Statisitical Replication as the Final Project for a Computational Social Science Course
+Statisitical Replication as the Final Project for intro Computational Social Science Course

-All sources and material comes form:

-Jiang, Y., Poon, KT.
-Pull yourself out of a dark place: Self-compassion moderates the relationships between ostracism, meaningful existence, and darkness judgment.
-Curr Psychol 42, 28394–28405 (2023). https://doi.org/10.1007/s12144-022-03838-w
+## Study Overview
+The experiment is a two-part social psychology study that explore the effect of ostracism.
+It explore if ostracism condition increases darkness judgment and meaningful existence mediates the effect of ostracism on darkness judgment.
+In addition, does self-compassion trait influence the strength of  ostracism condition on feeling of meaningful existence?

+## Project Overview
+In this project, I replicated the statistical analysis of the second study of the experiment with R.